arnabganguly/Kafkaschemaregistry/ConfigureSchemaRegistry.md

 - With the Schema Registry running in one SSH session , launch another SSH window and try out some basic commands to ensure that Schema Registry is working as expected.

- - Register a new version of a schema under the subject "Kafka-key"
+ - Register a new version of a schema under the subject "Kafka-key" and note the output
 ```
 $ curl -X POST -i -H "Content-Type: application/vnd.schemaregistry.v1+json" \
     --data '{"schema": "{\"type\": \"string\"}"}'